bbc/software-engineering-technical-assessments/election-api-javascript/tasks.md

 - The total votes for each party
 - The total share of the vote for each party.
 So the percentage of votes for each party.

-### Possible other implementations

-- Absolute majority required.
-Someone needs 50% + 1 votes or a run off is triggered (check the data that's probably all constituencies)
-- Allocate the seats from the total declarations based on % of vote share